- Will I need to replace my radiator?

 - The Magnuson TVS 900 supercharger utilizes sealed bearings and has a sealed gearbox.
 Unless there is a leak in the gearbox, the oil should last for up to 100,000 miles.
 Same with the bearings.
 The supercharger is warranted by Magnuson for two years or 100,000 miles, whichever comes first, against defects in materials and workmanship.

 - There are no other normal wear parts, other than the belt.
 It should be replaced as/if needed.

 - Will I have any problems passing emissions?

 - The Fast Forward Superchargers kit has passed California Air Resource Board (CARB) emissions tests for 1990-2003 Miatas.
+2004 and 2005 has NO CARB approval.
 So far there have been no reported problems with properly installed kits on Miatas that would have passed emissions before the kit was installed.
 The Fast Forward Superchargers kit will not make an engine with poor health better.

 - What octane gasoline will I need to use?